We may earn income from links in this post. Please read this Disclosure for details.

 Morning: Browse the Farmers Market at Wakefield Marché

 Saturday is market day, and Wakefield has one of the oldest markets in the Outaouais Quebec region.
-The Wakefield Marché is a popular destination for individuals that want to purchase local preserves, cheeses, crafts, and produce straight from local vendors and artisans.
+The Wakefield Marché is a popular destination for locals and visitors who want to purchase preserves, cheeses, crafts, and produce straight from local vendors and artisans.

 It’s also a fantastic place to stop for a quick bite as the market has vendors that prepare food with local ingredients and global flavours including Syrian cuisine.